 I called ahead to the cabins up the road, and found that they wanted $145 a night.
 That’s probably worth it if you have a hunting party, but it’s way more than I needed.
 Camping at the country store was only $10.
 They don’t have showers, but the bathroom is open all night, and they have wi-fi.
 I filled my pot with water, and doused myself outside.
 My tent is oriented so that the wind blows through.

-I did have freeze-dried food, but if there was ready food in an area, I take advantage of it.
+I did have freeze-dried food, but when there was ready food in an area, I took advantage of it.
 I got these things from the store, and ate them on the porch, which was shaded and breezy.